rweigel/magnetovis/README.md

 An existing installation of [ParaView](https://www.paraview.org/download/) is required.

-The set-up script in `magnetovis` will check for compatability between the Python version distributed with an existing install of ParaView and the Python version used for the `magnetovis` installation.
+The set-up script in `magnetovis` will check for compatability between the Python version distributed with the ParaView version that are installed and the Python version used for the `magnetovis` installation using `pip`.

 Installation has been tested only on OS-X.